Web design & digital strategy coaching for churches, nonprofits, small businesses, and writers.

 This awesome camp decided to launch a program to encourage farmers to donate grain to camp as a gift that maximizes taxes and is easy to do.
 We choose a theme called Agency Pro from Studiopress that has its biggest advantages in being visually clear and having a focused call to action = get started with giving grain.
 Their Executive Director was great to work with.

 Girl With Blog is the personal blog of Anna Rendell.
 She writes with simple honesty on the joys and struggles of faith, motherhood, and the everyday.
-She loves Jesus, our 2 yr. old son & baby due in April, her husband (that’s me!), blogging, coffee, Minnesota, James Taylor, baking, & pretty things.
+She loves Jesus, our 3 kids, her husband (that’s me!), blogging, coffee, Minnesota, James Taylor, baking, & pretty things.

 Anna wanted a site that spanned the width of the screen, looked great on computer and mobile screens alike, and brought a cute, cozy, welcoming feeling.
 This was a site that I did a good handful of graphic design as part of the website design.
-I used my favorite editing tool, a cloud-based editing software site called PicMonkey.
-Check it out!
-I have gotten to redesign her site twice now and I have so much fun!
-We also change her header graphic with each season so her site feels new and fresh as the seasons change.
+This site has been my guinea pig more than once – I have gotten to redesign her site thrice now and I have so much fun!